sru4607/IGME230/Content.md

 TBD

 ## About the developer
--Samuel Unferth\
+- Samuel Unferth\
--2021 Expected Graduate of RIT Game Design and Development Program\
+- 2021 Expected Graduate of RIT Game Design and Development Program\
--Indie developer
+- Indie developer